harrypmdev/online-book-reader/README.md

 - The ratings feature allows users to rate books out of 5 stars and view an average of other users' ratings.
-- The choice of a 5 star rating system allows users to untuitively understand ratings on the site and make ratings themselves without having the rating system explained to them.
+- The choice of a 5 star rating system allows users to intuitively understand ratings on the site and make ratings themselves without having the rating system explained to them.
 - Ratings are viewable and editable on the manage book page.
-Since this page is redirected to immediately after a book is added, this allows users to immediately see the average rating a book has if it has already been added.
+Since this page is redirected to after a book is added, this allows users to immediately see the average rating a book has if it has already been added.
 - The total number of ratings is shown so the user can see how reliable the rating is likely to be.